Masterpiece Story: The African King Caspar by Hendrik Heerschop

 The white elite dominated the Dutch Golden Age.
-They commissioned paintings that either featured themselves or other whites.
 People of color were rarely included, and when they were mostly were portrayed, it was as slaves and servants relegated to the background.
 This is why Hendrik Heerschop’s The African King Caspar is such an exception.
 For example, there is no white dominating or lording over the African man.
 The king sits proudly with dignity and grandeur.
 He is not a lowly domestic, but instead he is an honorable African king.

 The African King Caspar depicts the Biblical King Caspar from the Adoration of the Magi.
 In the Biblical story, three wise kings, or magi, approached the infant Jesus with gifts.
 King Melchior, the oldest magi, brought gold to represent the infant’s regality.
 The second oldest magi, King Caspar, brought frankincense to represent the infant’s divinity, while King Balthasar, the youngest magi, brought myrrh to represent the infant’s humanity.
 Hendrik Heerschop’s The African King Caspar depicts the magi holding his gift of frankincense.
 It is inside the precious vessel between his hands.

 What is ultimately sad about Hendrik Heerschop’s The African King Caspar is that we know so little about the artist and the sitter.
 We know Hendrik Heerschop worked in Haarlem, Netherlands.
-He created genre scenes (biblical and historical subjects), and painted in the style of Haarlem Classicism.
+He created genre scenes, and painted in the style of Haarlem classicism.
 The sitter, however, is unknown.
 History has forgotten his name.